1997 Liberian general election: Conduct

 The Election Commission faced challenges in educating the public about the voting, and secrecy of voting.
 An estimated 70 to 90 percent of the population were illiterate, making it even more difficult to educate them.
 Also, the True Whig Party's historical dominance had not allowed a pluralistic political culture.
 The logistical challenges were worsened by the agreement for immediate elections, as most Liberian infrastructure was lost in the civil war.
 The elections were overseen by the United Nations' peacekeeping mission, United Nations Observer Mission in Liberia, along with a contingent from the Economic Community of West African States.

 Results

 The final results were announced in August, which gave an overwhelming majority to NPP both in the House and Senate.
 Taylor won the election in a landslide, garnering 75 percent of the vote.
 Taylor's closest competitor, Ellen Johnson Sirleaf, collected only 10 percent of the vote.
-Taylor was sworn in as the President of Liberia on 3 August and his cabinet was announced in the following weeks.
+Nyudueh Morkonmana was elected Speaker of the House of Representatives, and Taylor was sworn in as the president of Liberia on 3 August and his cabinet was announced in the following weeks.